-3.2.3.
-Obesity
+3.2.3 Obesity

 A paper on obesity was recommended to the scoping project by an expert from demography and the Actuarial Profession.
-Gibbs (2005) questions the prevailing wisdom that an epidemic of obesity in the US will harm health in the future.
+Gibbs (2005) questions the prevailing wisdom that an epidemic of obesity in the U.S.A. will harm health in the future.
 He presents a summary of current arguments that the risk of obesity is being exaggerated.
-This includes one study by Campos who states that the overweight category have a lower risk of premature death than those in the healthy weight category.
-A recent UK government report (Butland et al, 2007) was also recommended by a member of the Actuarial Profession.
-The Foresight Report is the product of a government obesity project which was set up in 2005.
-The project modelled data which indicated that by 2050 60% of adult men and 50% of adult women could be obese.
-In turn this would increase the risk of developing type 2 diabetes, stroke, coronary heart disease, cancer and arthritis, leading to a seven-fold increase in costs to the NHS by 2050.
-The report also examined the biological and behavioural causes of obesity and the effect of the current environment, in the form of energy dense food, motorised transport and sedentary lifestyles.
-Population level policies to promote healthier diets and promote walking were recommended to tackle obesity, as well as cultural shifts around food and activity.
+This includes one study by Campos, who states that those in the overweight category have a lower risk of premature death than those in the healthy weight category.
+A recent U.K. government report (Butland et al., 2007) was recommended by a member of the Actuarial Profession.
+This report is the product of a government obesity project, which was set up in 2005.
+The project modelled data which indicated that, by 2050, 60% of adult men and 50% of adult women could be obese.
+In turn, this would increase the risk of developing type 2 diabetes, stroke, coronary heart disease, cancer and arthritis, leading to a seven-fold increase in costs to the NHS by 2050.
+The report also examined the biological and behavioural causes of obesity and the effect of the current environment, in the form of energy-dense food, motorised transport and sedentary lifestyles.
+Population-level policies to promote healthier diets and promote walking were recommended to tackle obesity, as well as cultural shifts around food and activity.
+A member of the Actuarial Profession also recommended a paper by Peeters et al. (2003).
+This study used data from the Framingham Heart Study to consider the effect of obesity and overweight at 40 years of age.
+A paper by Kopelman & Grace (2004), which provides an overview of thinking on obesity, was also recommended.

-3.2.4.
-Diet
+3.2.4 Diet